ltelab/disdrodb/docs/source/contribute_data.rst

 Note that:

-* when the data are uploaded on Zenodo, the metadata key ``disdrodb_data_url`` of the station is automatically updated with the Zenodo URL where the station data are stored (and can be downloaded)
+* when the data are uploaded on Zenodo, the metadata key ``disdrodb_data_url`` of the station is automatically updated with the Zenodo URL where the station data are stored (and can be downloaded **once the data have been published**)

 * if the ``authors``, ``authors_url`` and ``institution`` DISDRODB metadata keys are correctly specified (i.e. each author information is comma-separated), these keys values are automatically added to the Zenodo metadata